daftspaniel/mcpi-dart/README.md

 ALPHA RELEASE

-Dart port of the MCPI interface for Minecraft.
+Initial Dart port of the MCPI interface for Minecraft.

 IMPORTANT CHANGE THE IP IN main.dart TO MATCH YOUR SERVER !!!